typelevel/cats-effect/docs/tracing.md

 implementation details, none of which are present in the final stack trace, as they are not relevant to the user.
 3. **JVM and GC safe trace information cache**.
-The trace information caching mechanism of Cats Effect 3 has been completely rewritten to take advantage of the `java.lang.ClassValue` platform APIs, a JVM-native caching solution with several appealing properties:
+The trace information caching mechanism of Cats Effect was completely rewritten in version 3.2 to take advantage of the `java.lang.ClassValue` platform APIs, a JVM-native caching solution with several appealing properties:
-   - Class-loader safety -- for the first time ever, long-running Cats Effect applications fully respect dynamic class-loading environments, promptly releasing references to unloaded classes when instructed by the JVM runtime, thus helping with GC.
+   - Class-loader safety -- long-running Cats Effect applications fully respect dynamic class-loading environments, promptly releasing references to unloaded classes when instructed by the JVM runtime, thus helping with GC.
    - Lock-free caching data structures natively optimized by the JIT compiler for maximum performance.
-During the development of the cached asynchronous stack tracing feature for Cats Effect 3, it was measured that the switch to the JVM platform APIs resulted in a 5-10% (application dependent) performance improvement compared to the previous tracing cache implementation.
+During the development of the cached asynchronous stack tracing feature for Cats Effect, it was measured that the switch to the JVM platform APIs resulted in a 5-10% (application dependent) performance improvement compared to the previous tracing cache implementation.
 4. **Improvements to the full stack tracing performance**.
 With Cats Effect 3 being a complete code rewrite of the project as a whole, we were able to revisit